Deep-Symmetry/beat-link/README.md

 # beat-link

-A Java library for synchronizing with beats from Pioneer DJ Link equipment.
+A Java library for synchronizing with beats from Pioneer DJ Link equipment, and finding out details about the tracks that are playing.

 See
 [beat-link-trigger](https://github.com/brunchboy/beat-link-trigger#beat-link-trigger) and